zaidarain1/kit/README.md

 ```

 ### useTheme
-Use the `useTheme` hook to get information about the current theme, such as light or dark, or set it to something else.
+Use the `useTheme` hook to get information about the current theme, such as light or dark.

 ```js
 import { useTheme } from '@0xsequence/kit'